 The ADC seeks to appeal to the widest range of audiences and our programme is central to this.
 As such, we encourage applications from the general canon of established playwrights, from forgotten or neglected classics through to works from modern playwrights and works of new writing.

-The selection panel is made up of seven people:
+The selection panel is made up of six people:

 What to consider before making an application